MLDS-NUS/DeepLearningCustomThermodynamics/README.md

 # Code for *Constructing Custom Thermodynamics Using Deep Learning*

+***Note: a more modern implementation (in jax) for more general usage is now online at https://github.com/MLDS-NUS/onsagernet-jax.
+This current repository is purely for archival purposes.***

+---

 Code for reproduction of results in manuscript "Constructing Custom Thermodynamics Using Deep Learning".

-*Note: This repository contains code to reproduce the construction of thermodynamic coordinates and training the stochastic OnsagerNet as presented in the paper.
-Note that this project was started during Tensorflow 1.XX's maintainence timeframe but we are in the process of migrating it into an updated implementation in a more modern ML framework.
-The current implementation is for reproduction purposes only, and we will release the more user-friendly version (currently work in progress) for easy adaptation to general problems soon.
-Watch this space!*

 ## Datasets